Nicolás García Uriburu

-Nicolás García Uriburu (December 24, 1937 – June 19, 2016) was an Argentine contemporary artist, landscape architect, and ecologist.
+Nicolás García Uriburu (December 24, 1937 – June 19, 2016) was an Argentine artist, landscape architect, and ecologist.
 His work in land art was aimed at raising consciousness about environmental issues such as water pollution.

 Life and work

 Born in Buenos Aires in 1937, García Uriburu began painting at an early age and, in 1954, secured his first exhibition at the local Müller Gallery.
 He enrolled at the University of Buenos Aires, where he received a degree in architecture, and relocated to Paris with his wife, Blanca Isabel Álvarez de Toledo, in 1965.
-He would later father a child named "Azul" with Blanca.
+He would later father a child named Azul with Blanca.
 His Three Graces, a sculpture in the pop art style, earned him a Grand Prize at the National Sculpture Salon in 1968.
-Venturing into conceptual art, he mounted an acrylic display at the Iris Clert Gallery, creating an artificial garden that set a new direction for García Uriburu's work towards environmental activism.
+Venturing into conceptual art, he mounted an acrylic display at the Iris Clert Gallery, creating an artificial garden that set a new direction for his work towards environmental activism.

-He was invited to the prestigious Venice Biennale in June 1968, where García Uriburu dyed Venice's Grand Canal using fluorescein, a pigment which turns a bright green when synthesized by microorganisms in the water.
-Between 1968 and 1970, he repeated the feat in New York's East River, the Seine, in Paris, and in Buenos Aires, initially at the mouth of polluted southside Riachuelo but was carried out in the Rio de la Plata instead.
+García Uriburu was invited to the prestigious Venice Biennale in June 1968, where he dyed Venice's Grand Canal using fluorescein, a pigment which turns a bright green when synthesized by microorganisms in the water.
+Between 1968 and 1970, he repeated the feat in New York's East River, the Seine, in Paris, and in Buenos Aires, initially at the mouth of polluted southside Riachuelo but carried out in the Rio de la Plata.

-A pioneer in what became known as land art, he created a montage in pastel colors over photographs of the scenes in 1970, allowing the unlimited photographic reproduction of the work for the sake of raising awareness of worsening water pollution, worldwide.
-In addition to environmental conservation he also produced works of art that showcased humanistic naturalism and an antagonism between society and nature, such as: Unión de Latinoamérica por los ríos {Latin America Union for Rivers}, and No a las fronteras políticas {No to Political Borders}.
+A pioneer in what became known as land art, he created a montage in pastel colors over photographs of the scenes in 1970, allowing unlimited photographic reproduction of the work for the sake of raising awareness of worsening water pollution worldwide.
+In addition to environmental conservation he produced works of art that showcased humanistic naturalism and an antagonism between society and nature, such as Unión de Latinoamérica por los ríos (Latin America Union for Rivers) and No a las fronteras políticas (No to Political Borders).